-- George Washington – Commander of the Continental Army in the American Revolutionary War, who would later become the first President of the United States of America.
+- George Washington – Commander of the Continental Army in the American Revolutionary War.
+Washington would later become the first President of the United States of America.

-- Benjamin Franklin – Known for being an author and printer, as well an inventor, politician and scientist among other things.
+- Benjamin Franklin – Known for being an author and printer, as well as an inventor, politician, and scientist among other things.

 - Alexander Hamilton – The first United States Secretary of the Treasury.
 He was an economist and political philosopher.